 - 1. Is the location rural, suburban or urban? - 2.
 How many students does it have? - 3.
 How far is it from home? - 4.
 Are the students mostly commuters or resident? - 5.
 Is campus housing available and guaranteed for all four years? - 6.
 Safety: Are the dorms secure?
-Is there an escort service at night? - 7.
+Is there a public safety or escort service at night? - 7.
 Facilities: Are there adequate sports and recreational facilities?
 Music, art, drama?
 Where do students eat?
 What meal plans are offered?